check-spelling-sandbox/materialize/doc/developer/design/20230216_role_based_access_control.md

 | login privilege           | `LOGIN`         | Roles with this attribute can establish a database connection.                                                                                        | Yes             |
 | superuser status          | `SUPERUSER`     | Can bypass all permission checks, except login.                                                                                                       | Yes             |

-These attributes are derived everytime a user tries to log in and only lasts as long as the session is active.
+These attributes are derived every time a user tries to log in and only lasts as long as the session is active.
 You cannot specify these attributes in `CREATE ROLE` or `ALTER ROLE`.
 We use the following logic at every login:

 - When you log in to a role and are successfully authenticated, then you implicitly get the `LOGIN` attribute for that